juliamorka/bike-paths-analysis/README.md

 ```

+### External project requirements

+Before running the project, download the data from [Data Repo] https://github.com/juliamorka/bike-paths-data
+and store it under the `data/inputs` directory.
+It is recommended to copy the files manually, as cloning repository
+within another one might cause unwanted issues.

 ### Environment setup

 To create the environment, when running the project for the first time, run below command from the main project directory: